• Skip to primary navigation

 As the sun started going down, the pink in the sky moved from the Manhattan Bridge/Brooklyn Bridge area to behind the city then further away towards the Statue of Liberty.

 It was a beautiful sight and I snapped a few photos.
-Mixed up my composition a couple times as well as my exposure times.
+Mixed up my composition a couple of times as well as my exposure times.
 Got a few great shots but none felt like THE ONE.
 Until I moved up to the walking path and put my tripod on the rocks.

 This spot just felt right.